cloudwithdavid/cloudwithdavid/README.md

 I'm an aspiring Cloud Engineer
 — driven by learning, and **continuous improvement**

-I document my learning journey as *Cloud With David*
+I document my journey as *Cloud With David*

 Lets connect - 🔗[LinkedIn](https://www.linkedin.com/in/cloudwithdavid)